surifirstpin/biplus_documentation/version.3/Reports.md

 ## Hide data in pivot

-To hide data after applying a pivot in report, For instance
+To hide pivoted data in report, S

 ## Pin or Remove Pin